futuresearch/.github/profile/README.md

 ### FutureSearch gives **unbiased**, **deeply-researched** answers to **hard** questions about the world.

-Want to try it in your business?
-[Get in touch](https://futuresearch.ai/request-a-demo), and see [examples](#just-show-me-examples).
 This page describes how FutureSearch answers judgment-heavy questions other AI systems fall short on.

 - [Reasoning with LLMs](#reasoning-with-llms)
   - [Six steps to answer hard questions](#six-steps-to-answer-hard-questions)